nushkovg/k1s-website/new/add-service.md

 After using either the submodules or the local way of adding a service, you need to create the infrastructure manifests and initialize a new Helm Chart.

 As the first step, create a new directory in `./infrastructure` with the same name as the directory for the service, for example `./infrastructure/k1s-example`.
+As previously mentioned, check out the [example service](https://github.com/nushkovg/k1s-example) and its `infrastructure` directory for additional guidance.

 ### Creating the Chart